mau-jac/1T6-F20/wk2/operating_systems.md

 2. Decompress it in a location of your choice

 3. Make note of the file size of each file.
-You will need this information in step X.
+You will need this information in step 9.

 4. Organize the files into folders: